 Even though you might not see it on the frontend, WordPress automatically creates a database for you when it’s first installed.
 The name, host, username, and password data are stored in the configuration file called wp-config.php under MySQL database settings.

-WPForms is an online form builder with WordPress data collection features.
+WPForms Pro is an online form builder with WordPress data collection features.
 The WPForms plugin automatically stores all submitted data in 4 tables in the native WordPress database.
 They are:

 - wp_wpforms_entries: The info in the fields (values) of your entries is stored in this database table.